 Volunteer addresses President Tallis

-When Peace Corp volunteer Emma Malueg was posted to Roromai Primary School in South East Ambrym, little did she know she was destined to make history for herself by being chosen to address the Head of State, Pastor Obed Moses Tallis on the eve of celebrating 28 years of US Peace Corps service in the country yesterday.
+When Peace Corp volunteer Emma M was posted to Roromai Primary School in South East Ambrym, little did she know she was destined to make history for herself by being chosen to address the Head of State, Pastor Obed Moses Tallis on the eve of celebrating 28 years of US Peace Corps service in the country yesterday.

 President Tallis and the First lady were visiting his home island with a high delegation of MPs from Malampa Province and senior officials from Lakatoro Headquarters.